Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Profinite detection of exceptional Dehn fillings

 When $M_0$ is a hyperbolic piece, let $\mathcal{T}=\mathcal{T}'\cup \{T^2_{\mathcal{N}}\}$.
-Then \cite[Proposition 1.9]{AFW15} implies that $\mathcal{T}$ is exactly the collection of JSJ-tori in $M$.
-Therefore, the JSJ-decomposition of $M$ contains $\mathcal{N}$ as a Seifert fibered piece, so it satisfies condition (\ref{4.6-2}).
+Then \cite[Proposition 1.6.2]{AFW15} implies that $\mathcal{T}$ is exactly the collection of JSJ-tori in $M$.
+Therefore, the JSJ-decomposition of $M$ contains $\mathcal{N}$ as a Seifert fibered piece, so it satisfies condition \ref{4.6-2}.

-When $M_0$ is a Seifert fibered piece, note that $M'$ is not $S^1\times S^1\times I$ or $\mathcal{N}$, so the base orbifold of $M_0$ has negative Euler characteristic, and $M_0$ admits a unique Seifert fiberation.
-On the other hand, $\mathcal{N}$ admits two Seifert fiberations, one of which has base orbifold a M\"obius band, and the other has base orbifold a disk with two singular points of index $2$.
+When $M_0$ is a Seifert fibered piece, note that $M'$ is not $S^1\times S^1\times I$ or $\mathcal{N}$, so the base orbifold of $M_0$ has negative Euler characteristic, and $M_0$ admits a unique Seifert fibration.
+On the other hand, $\mathcal{N}$ admits two Seifert fibrations, one of which has base orbifold a M\"obius band, and the other has base orbifold a disk with two singular points of index $2$.

-If the regular fiber of $M_0$ is not parallel to any of the two regular fibers of $\mathcal{N}$ on the common boundary $T^2_{\mathcal{N}}$, then by \cite[Proposition 1.9]{AFW15}, $\mathcal{T}=\mathcal{T}'\cup \{T^2_{\mathcal{N}}\}$ is still the JSJ-tori of $M$.
-Similarly, $M$ contains $\mathcal{N}$ as a JSJ-piece, and satisfies condition (\ref{4.6-2}).
+If the regular fiber of $M_0$ is not parallel to any of the two regular fibers of $\mathcal{N}$ on the common boundary $T^2_{\mathcal{N}}$, then by \cite[Proposition 1.6.2]{AFW15}, $\mathcal{T}=\mathcal{T}'\cup \{T^2_{\mathcal{N}}\}$ is still the JSJ-tori of $M$.
+Similarly, $M$ contains $\mathcal{N}$ as a JSJ-piece, and satisfies condition \ref{4.6-2}.

 If the regular fiber of $M_0$ is parallel to one of the two regular fibers of $\mathcal{N}$.
 Then, $\mathcal{T}'$ is in fact the JSJ-tori of $M$, and $\mathcal{N}\cup_{T^2_{\mathcal{N}}}M_0$ yields an entire Seifert fibered piece in $M$.
 The base orbifold of $\mathcal{N}\cup M_0$ is obtained by gluing the base orbifold of $M_0$ with the base orbifold of $\mathcal{N}$ along an $S^1$-boundary, and the choice of the base orbifold of $\mathcal{N}$ depends on which regular fiber of $\mathcal{N}$ is parallel to that of $M_0$ on $T^2_\mathcal{N}$.
 Thus, the base orbifold of $\mathcal{N}\cup M_0$ either contains a M\"obius band, which is non-orientable, or contains a disk with two singular points of index $2$.
-This shows that $M$ satisfies condition (\ref{4.6-2}). \end{proof}
+This shows that $M$ satisfies condition \ref{4.6-2}. \end{proof}